LZleejean/TexIR_code/README.md

 #### 4. Running in custom data

 Our code is not support to run in other custom datasets, e.g. Replica.
-If you want run our method with your data, please re-implement the interface or convert your data into our supported format, which consists of meshs, HDR images, UV-mapping, poses and segmentations.
+If you want to run our method with your data, please re-implement the interface or convert your data into our supported format, which consists of meshs, HDR images, UV-mapping, poses and segmentations.

 #### Citation